What are infectious diseases?

 What are the symptoms of infectious diseases?

-You may experience one or several symptoms of an infectious disease.
 It’s important to see a doctor if you have any chronic (ongoing) symptoms or symptoms that get worse over time.

 What causes infectious diseases?